younggzzheng/database/README.md

 # Multithreaded Database Server and Client
 *Note: To use the database, make sure to compile using the Makefile. `make all` in the terminal window will generate all the necessary executables.
-Refer to the Makefile for more information.*
+Refer to the Makefile for more information.
+Most of the important code is located in db.c.*

 ## Overview:
 This is a web-based TCP database server and client suite.
 TCP is used because multiple clients will be working on the dataset at the same time,